TeamRizu/outfox-wiki/content/dev/mode-support/bms-pms-support.md

 ---

-_Written and Maintained with ♡ by Squirrel, with thanks to the feeling-po-mu, BMS command memo, and Japanese BMS/PMS community_
+_Written and Maintained with ♡ by Squirrel, with thanks to the feeling-po-mu, BMS command memo, BMS Discord, and Japanese BMS/PMS community_